-Raise your hand if you’ve seen your dog throw up his dinner and then immediately start scarfing it right back up.
+Raise your hand if you’ve seen your dog throw up their dinner and then immediately start scarfing it right back up.
 I think it’s happened to all of us dog owners at least once, and it’s an image we don’t easily forget.

 “No kisses for you tonight, Fido.”

 Seeing our own dog eat their vomit is pretty disgusting to us, but to our dogs it’s completely normal.
 So it got me wondering, why do dogs eat their own vomit anyway?

 Why Do Dogs Eat Their Own Vomit?